m-n-hannah/m-n-hannah.github.io/_posts/2022-03-14-vosviewer.md

 ![vos1](https://user-images.githubusercontent.com/22083340/156243570-6da9f0c8-1ee0-4612-b217-ebe85a1e75c7.png)

 * Once you've downloaded the Zotero app and the Chrome extension, you can easily save the citation of any object to your Zotero Library.
 You will want to open Zotero, create a folder, and leave it open.

 * Navigate to your library page and select a book or article.
 You can save the metadata to your Zotero by clicking the extension button in the top right corner of your browser.

 ![vos2](https://user-images.githubusercontent.com/22083340/156244019-6a104a92-1e05-458b-8359-eec8bfdffd5c.png)

-* Once youo've saved a few items to your library, select all and click export.
+* Once you've saved a few items to your library, select all and click export.
 You'll want to export as RIS file.

 ![vos3](https://user-images.githubusercontent.com/22083340/156244483-cf2f681d-5604-45ba-a9a2-0f621bdc6790.png)